Pedro Rosa Nales: Journalism

 He started working at radio station WMDD in Fajardo.
 As a television journalist, he was recruited by the WAPA-TV channel 4 of San Juan, Puerto Rico, in 1981, becoming the first black Puerto Rican to work as a TV reporter.
 During his 32 years as a TV journalist, he had won more than 100 awards from several organizations in Puerto Rico and the United States, including awards for the coverage of hurricanes and investigative reports like Red Alert 1 and 2, in which he uncovered the military use of the Vieques island and the effects of army maneuvers on the population.

 In the past years, he has worked as a host (Anchor) on various editions of Noticentro 4 on WAPA TV and in 2014 on "Noticentro America" for viewers in the United States.
 In 2017, he anchored the 5 p.m. news hour for Noticentro.
 In 2018, Noticentro Al Amanecer (Noticentro In the Morning) celebrated eighteen years on air.

 Rosa Nales sued WAPA-TV during December 2020 for the amount of $2.5 million dollars, alleging he was ignored in favor of White colleagues when the network decided to install Rafael Lenin Lopez as main afternoon news reporter instead of him due to Rosa Nales' being Black and also an older person than Lenin Lopez.

 Martial arts

-When memes of Rosa Nales, in martial arts poses, were discovered on the net, he gladly shared with the public that he has practiced martial arts all his life, for over 47 years.
+Following the circulation of internet memes showing him in martial arts poses, Rosa Nales stated that he has practiced martial arts for over 47 years.